ltrgoddard/thesis/temp.markdown

     satirical reading which exists alongside or underneath the more straight-faced interpretation given above.
 This rests primarily on the use of ‘leading edge’, one of a number of apparently anachronistic terms in the text.
-Appearing in the late 19th century as a term in nautical engineering and extending in the 20th century to aviation, ‘leading edge’—along with its evolved version, ‘bleeding edge’, for ‘beyond leading edge’—is now more familiar as a piece of high-tech jargon, referring to ‘\[t\]he forefront or vanguard, esp. of technological development’ (‘leading edge, *n*.’, *OED Online* (Oxford University Press, 2016),
-    &lt;http://www.oed.com/view/Entry/106611&gt; \[accessed 1 March
+Appearing in the late nineteenth century as a term in nautical engineering and extending in the twentieth century to aviation, ‘leading edge’—along with its evolved version, ‘bleeding edge’, for ‘beyond leading edge’—is now more familiar as a piece of high-tech jargon, referring to ‘\[t\]he forefront or vanguard, esp. of technological development’ (‘leading edge, *n*.’, *OED Online* (Oxford University Press, 2016), &lt;http://www.oed.com/view/Entry/106611&gt; \[accessed 1 March
     2016\]).
 Its use in relation to ploughshares and bodkins may thus be interpreted as a deliberate puncturing of contemporary pretensions